gXLg/dmitry-launcher/README.md

 3. Type a list of mods you would want to have in that profile, separated by <kbd>,</kbd>.
 The name is the Mod ID taken from [<kbd>Modrinth</kbd>](https://modrinth.com/mods).
    - For example if you want to install Sodium and Iris, their respective Modrinth URLs are `https://modrinth.com/mod/sodium` and `https://modrinth.com/mod/iris`.
 So the respecitve IDs are `sodium` and `iris` and you would type <kbd>sodium,iris</kbd>.
    - If you don't want any additional mods, just leave it empty.
+   - You can change the mod list later by clicking the profile button with the right mouse button.
 5. Press the <kbd>Create</kbd> button.

 Each profile has its' own mods, ressourcepacks, worlds, servers and config.